 A 1987 study found that acne patients who took a probiotic supplement containing L. acidophilus and Bifidobacterium bifidum strains along with an antibiotic not only showed improvement in their acne but also tolerated the antibiotic better.6

 A 2011 study in the European Journal of Dermatology found in the lab that a probiotic containing Lactobacillus paracasei reduced skin inflammation and accelerated recovery of the skin’s protective barrier.10

 A 2013 study in the Journal of Cutaneous Medicine and Surgery examined the effect of a probiotic containing a combination of Lactobacillus acidophilus, Lactobacillus delbrueckii (subspecies bulgaricus), and Bifidobacterium bifidum on acne.
 This study divided acne patients into three groups: patients receiving only the probiotic, patients receiving only an antibiotic, and patients receiving both the probiotic and antibiotic.
 The researchers found that acne improved in all patients after four weeks but that after eight weeks, the patients who had received both the probiotic and antibiotic had the most improvement in their acne and, in addition, tolerated the antibiotic better.
 They concluded, “Probiotics may be considered a therapeutic option or adjunct for acne vulgaris by providing a synergistic anti-inflammatory effect with systemic antibiotics while also reducing potential adverse events secondary to chronic antibiotic use.”11

 As we can see from these studies, there is some evidence that systemic probiotic supplementation might be beneficial in treating acne.
 According to a 2014 article in the Journal of the American Academy of Dermatology, “One of the potential benefits that systemic probiotics may offer is the reduction of inflammation in acne…Probiotics may also decrease sebum [skin oil] content, which can lead to lower…colonization by P. acnes and therefore decrease inflammation.”12

-While most of the time we think of probiotics as something we ingest orally, one study provides some evidence that applying probiotics topically can improve acne.13
+While most of the time we think of probiotics as something we ingest orally, one study provides some evidence that applying probiotics topically might improve acne.13

 A 2009 study in the Journal of Microbiology found that a lotion containing a probiotic called CBT SL-5 performed significantly better than a lotion not containing a probiotic in reducing inflammatory acne lesions.13